Made in Japan (Playhouse 90)

 "Made in Japan" was an American television play broadcast on March 5, 1959, as part of the CBS television series, Playhouse 90.
 The cast included Harry Guardino, E.G. Marshall, and Dean Stockwell.
-Herbert Hirschman was the director and Leslie Stevens the writer.
+Herbert Hirschman was the director and Leslie Stevens was the writer.

 Plot

 An American soldier in postwar Japan has an affair with a Japanese woman.
 When he decides to break it off, she reveals that she had called off her engagement to a Japanese man and expects him to do the same with his American fiancée.